 PCI DSS 4.0 is the latest release of the PCI Data Security Standards since Version 3.2.1 on May 17, 2018.
-Version 4.0 was released in Q2 of 2022 and has been updated to continue the effort and focus around securing cardholder data and the current (and future) state of the payment industry, while also promoting security and PCI as a continuous process.
+Version 4.0 was released in Q2 of 2022 and has been updated to continue the effort and focus on securing cardholder data and the current (and future) state of the payment industry, while also promoting security and PCI as a continuous process.

-This release of PCI DSS provides organizations with greater flexibility in reporting, clearer guidance, and sets the stage to be the gold standard for the payment card industry’s security baseline.
+This release of PCI DSS provides organizations with greater flexibility in reporting, and clearer guidance, and sets the stage to be the gold standard for the payment card industry’s security baseline.

 In this article, we are going to cover what PCI DSS 4.0 is, how it’s going to affect you, and what the timelines are.
 We are also going to look at the new requirements and offer ideas for how you can update your processes to meet these requirements when Version 3.2.1 is retired.

 - Past Requirements Updated in PCI DSS 4.0

 - New Requirements Added by PCI DSS 4.0

 - Changes to Requirement 3: Protect Stored Cardholder Data

 - Changes to Requirement 4: Encryption for Cardholder Data

 - Changes to Requirement 5: Antivirus Software

 - Changes to Requirement 6: Secure Systems & Applications